 Common Questions and Myths about white hair

 There are many myths associated with hair greying.
 Most of them are heard and practiced across the globe without any substantial verification.
-Let’s have a look at few most interesting myths of hair that grow white.
+Let’s have a look at few of the most interesting myths of hair growing white.

 Can hair whiten overnight?

-‘Hair turning white overnight’ is never witnessed, although the phrase is used idiomatically.
-In contrast, hair can whiten rather quickly due to some background reasons, but in its natural course, hair white slowly with time and age.
+‘Hair turning white overnight’ has not been witnessed, although the phrase is used idiomatically.
+In contrast, hair can whiten rather quickly due to some background reasons, but in its natural course, hair turns white slowly with time and age.

 The production of pigment gets degenerated over time and results in grey, then white hair.
 There is a condition called Canities Subita in which hair whiten diffuse very quickly, but still, not overnight.